 Feed the bugs – If only a small percentage of your crop is affected, leave well enough alone and give predators time to colonize.
 They may take care of the problem for you.

-Focus on the problem – Many larger bugs and caterpillars can be controlled by hand-picking for a few days, and the smaller insects can often be discouraged with sprays of water applied every day or so.
+Focus on the problem – Many larger bugs and caterpillars can be controlled by hand-picking for a few days (if you have chickens they would be delighted to eat your “pickings”!), and the smaller insects can often be discouraged with sprays of water applied every day or so.

 “Natural”, Organic, Botanical Insecticides – The problem with even the most “natural” insecticide is that, if it is effective at killing the critters you want to kill (aphids, mites, etc.), it will also kill all insects.
 These things don’t discriminate.
 Consider carefully what the overall effects could be before using anything other than a water spray.
 Substances like BT don’t discriminate between a cabbage worm and a monarch or swallowtail caterpillar.

 I understand the challenge in dealing with insect invasions of your favorite food or decorative plants.
 At the end of summer all the cabbage family plants (kale, broccoli, collards, cabbage) can be devastated by aphids.
 Try cutting off the effected sections – even cutting the whole top off if necessary (it will usually grow back fairly quickly).
 If you don’t have chickens to feed them to – bag them up and leave them in the sun for a day or two before composting.
-And like the first in the list of things to do – Feed the affected plants some good homemade Kickapoo Joy Juice* (see the recipe below) or diluted urine!
+And like the first in the list of things to do – Feed the affected plants some good homemade Kickapoo Joy Juice* (see the recipe below), diluted urine or other liquid fertilizer!

 Above all, learn to tolerate some insects in your yard.
 Concentrate on building healthy soil for healthy plants and an environment that invites and encourages all the creatures whose diet consists of insects!

-Bats, birds, lizards, frogs, dragonflies, wasps, spiders, beetles, earwigs (yes earwigs – they eat aphids!).
+Bats, birds, lizards, frogs, dragonflies, wasps, spiders, beetles, earwigs (yes earwigs – they eat aphids!) and snakes, among others.
 See a more complete list here.

 And understand that sometimes even your well-balanced environment is hit with weather that creates stress in plants no matter what you do for them.
 Weakened, stressed plants are then good candidates for insect attack.
 The best thing you can do, besides all of the above, is relax and roll with it… That’s the nature of gardening.